Popcorn-Factory/Arsonist-RoR2/README.md

                 - Overheat attack speed debuff is not applied once the overheat state is reached from Masochism.
         - Other:
             - Added an animation for the run cycle, rather than a sped up version of the walk cycle.
             - Added the Lobby animation as an emote.
-Default key to activate is 3.
+Default key to activate is num 3.
 You can change the activation in the options.
     - Bug Fixes
         - Added checks to prevent position count from setting count to a negative value.
         - Changed Zero Point Blast's cancellation priority for Masochism to cancel easier.